5 Questions to Think About Before Returning to the Slopes

 Physical Therapy for Winter Activity Injuries Gets You Back Onto the Slopes Faster

 Physical therapy is the best place to start to gain advice on what to do in preparing your body for exercise and in treating injuries or alignments.

 Winter sports – and in turn, cold weather injury exercises – are different from other yearly activities.
 The more you know about them, the better prepared you are to handle them.
 Sports aren’t the only situations where people may find themselves in danger of an injury during cold weather, either.
 Family gatherings, travel, and even chores pose a risk, too.

 Being aware of your surroundings is important throughout the year.
 It’s especially important in the winter months.
 A skiing injury, slip and fall accident, or even persistent back pain aren’t fun to deal with.
 Let a physical therapist help you heal properly.

 Many physical therapists do preventative appointments.
 They take a look at your functional movement patterns and pick out areas of weakness and deficits.
 Once this is done, they offer exercises and advice about how to fix those areas.
 They also work on existing injuries to make sure that you are feeling well enough and prepared to go out on the slopes.
 They can help increase your core stability, hip strength, balance, and overall endurance.
 These professionals make it possible for you to participate in winter sports safely.

 You no longer need a prescription to see a therapist and can start right away via direct access.
-The best way to find a quality therapist that is in your area and has availability is to search via the BetterPT clinic location tool or with the mobile app.
+The best way to find a quality therapist in your area and has availability is to search via the BetterPT clinic location tool or with the mobile app.
 These options also include the option for BetterTelehealth – virtual physical therapy appointments.
 Learn more about this option and the others available to you.
 Book your appointment today and learn ways to practice winter activity safely.

 Be proactive, not reactive and avoid a ski injury this year!